Mel Gibson: Producing

-Gibson has credited his directors, particularly George Miller, Peter Weir, and Richard Donner, with teaching him the craft of filmmaking and influencing him as a director.
+Directing

 According to Robert Downey Jr., studio executives encouraged Gibson in 1989 to try directing, an idea he rebuffed at the time.
 Gibson made his directorial debut in 1993 with The Man Without a Face, followed two years later by Braveheart, which earned Gibson the Academy Award for Best Director.
 Gibson had long planned to direct a remake of Fahrenheit 451, but in 1999 the project was indefinitely postponed because of scheduling conflicts.
 Gibson was scheduled to direct Robert Downey Jr. in a Los Angeles stage production of Hamlet in January 2001, but Downey's drug relapse ended the project.
 In 2002, while promoting We Were Soldiers and Signs to the press, Gibson mentioned that he was planning to pare back on acting and return to directing.
-In September 2002, Gibson announced that he would direct a film called The Passion in Aramaic and Latin with no subtitles because he hoped to "transcend language barriers with filmic storytelling."
+In September 2002, Gibson announced that he would direct a film called The Passion in Aramaic and Latin with no subtitles because he hoped to "transcend language barriers with filmic storytelling".

 In 2004, he released the controversial film The Passion of the Christ, with subtitles, which he co-wrote, co-produced, and directed.
 The film went on to become the highest-grossing rated R film at the time with $370,782,930 in U.S. box office sales.
 Gibson directed a few episodes of Complete Savages for the ABC network.
 In 2006, he directed the action-adventure film Apocalypto, his second film to feature sparse dialogue in a non-English language.
-In November 2016, film critic Matt Zoller Seitz named Gibson as "the pre-eminent religious filmmaker in the United States".

-As a director, Gibson sometimes breaks the tension on set by having his actors perform serious scenes wearing a red clown nose.
-Helena Bonham Carter, who appeared alongside him in Hamlet, said of him, "He has a very basic sense of humor.
-It's a bit lavatorial and not very sophisticated."
-During the filming of Hamlet, Gibson would relieve pressure on the set by mooning the cast and crew, directly following a serious scene.
-Gibson inserted a single frame of himself smoking a cigarette into the 2005 teaser trailer of Apocalypto.
+The next two films he directed were Hacksaw Ridge (2016) and Flight Risk (2025).